 Thank You to Our Supporters

-We are very grateful and honoured to be working on this project with the team at The Hive!
+We are very grateful and honoured to be working on this project with the team at The Hive Heights!

-We are looking for a Program Sponsor.
-If you or your organization may be interested, please let us know!!
+We are looking for a Program Sponsor to support the Therapeutic Program, so if you or your organization may be interested, please let us know!!

 Get in Touch